Muukid/muTrueType/README.md

 # muTrueType v1.0.0

-muTrueType (acronymized to "mutt") is a public domain single-file C library for retrieving data from the TrueType file format via its tables (the "[low-level API](#low-level-api)"), rasterizing glyphs to a bitmap (the "[raster API](#raster-api)"), and handling the layout/placement/spacing of multiple glyphs in a graphical context (the "[layout API](#layout-api)").
+muTrueType (acronymized to "mutt") is a public domain single-file C library for retrieving data from the TrueType file format via its tables (the "[low-level API](#low-level-api)") and rasterizing glyphs to a bitmap (the "[raster API](#raster-api)").
 Its header is automatically defined upon inclusion if not already included (`MUTT_H`), and the source code is defined if `MUTT_IMPLEMENTATION` is defined, following the internal structure of:

 ```c
 #ifndef MUTT_H